GeoffreyMokua/Hotel-booking-app/README.md

  ##### License
  ##### Authors Info
  ## Description
- This is a website that shows an agriculture website.
-It contains the different aspects of agriculture.
-The website has different methods of farming one can do.
+This is a simple hotel-booking website.
+It helps one to book and reserve a room or a conference from the comfort of their places.
  ## Installation
  ### Requirements
   ##### Either a computer,phone or tablet